-Once you create the schedule and set the overtime threshold and rates, the next thing is to track time.
+Once you've created the schedule and established the thresholds and rates for California's overtime and double-time, your next step is to track time.
 Timeero time tracker is easy to use for employees, including the non-tech savvy.
 It notifies employees of an upcoming shift, and you can set reminders to prompt them to clock in.

 Clocking in is as easy as selecting the job and hitting “clock in” on the mobile app or Timeero terminal kiosk.
 When employees clock in, Timeero will automatically track their time, including rest and meal breaks, and compute their overtime and double overtime pay.